KTH/devops-course/contributions/executable-tutorial/taqui/README.md

-# Executable Tutorial: Building a CI/CD Pipeline for a small frontend in a Kubernetes Cluster
+# Executable Tutorial: Building a CI/CD Pipeline for a small frontend in a Kubernetes Cluster using Terraform

 ## Members